Christian Purslow: Chelsea F.C.

 It was announced on 17 February 2017 that Purslow would be leaving Chelsea at the end of the 2017–18 season.

 Aston Villa F.C.

 On 31 August 2018, Purslow was appointed as the CEO of Aston Villa Football Club taking over the club in season 2018-19, the club's third consecutive season in the Championship.
 The club were promoted via the play offs under manager Dean Smith, who Purslow had appointed in October 2018.

-Purslow appointed Steven Gerrard as manager in November 2021, having previously worked with Gerrard at Liverpool.